Understanding the disability support and aged care sectors

 Independent contractors operate as their own business, working direct with clients or with funding agencies to find work.

-Although they may be operating within the care sector, independent contractors aren’t covered by the Fair Work Act or an award.
+Although they may be operating within the care sector, independent contractors aren’t covered by an award.

 Independent contractors don’t get employee entitlements such as annual leave, sick leave and minimum rates of pay.
 Independent contractors are also responsible for paying their tax and GST (if applicable) to the Australia Taxation Office.
 They also generally pay their own superannuation.